ZenHackTeam/ZenHackWebsite/_posts/writeups/OtterCTF2018/2018-12-12-morty_talks.md

 ---
-title: OtterCTF - Morty Talks
 author: enriquez - zangobot
+ctf: OtterCTF
+challenge: Morty Talks
+categories: [forensic]
+tags: [ ctf, challenge, write-up, forensics ]
 layout: writeup
-category: ctf
-tags: [ ctf, challenge, write-up, forensics ]
-date: 2018-12-12
 ---

 The flag is encrypted inside a pcap file, the encryption algorithm is given as a python program: